Koldnitz/rutorrent-docker/README.md

 You can invite me a beer if you want ;)

 Based on Alpine Linux, which provides a very small size.
-Includes plugins: logoff fileshare filemanager
+Includes plug-ins: logoff fileshare filemanager